Developing a Roadmap for Goals of Care Conversations at Duke Health (2023-2024)

 Duke Reaches Halfway Mark for Goals-of-Care Conversations with Seriously Ill Patients

-See related earlier team, REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2022-2023).
+See related teams, Developing a Roadmap for Goals of Care Conversations at Duke (2024-2025) and REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2022-2023).

 Image: Goals of Care, by Duke School of Medicine, Department of Medicine